vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

-When you enable your Spring Boot applications to talk to external *backing services* using auto configuration, such as relational databases or message-oriented-middleware, Spring Boot will automatically provide health indicators that you may monitor for the ability of the application to connect to them.
+When you enable your Spring Boot applications to talk to external *backing services* using auto configuration, such as relational databases or *Message Oriented Middleware*, Spring Boot will automatically provide health indicators that you may monitor for the ability of the application to connect to them.